datosh-org/most-secure-calculator/README.md

 ### Key management and revocation

-So why isn't everyone signing using GPG?
+So why isn't everyone signing their git commits using GPG?

 GPG based keys come with a set of trade-offs.
-They do provide a very high level of security, if all users have secure processes in place to answer the following questions:
+They do provide a very high level of security (given that no other service providers need to be trusted), if all users have secure processes in place to answer the following questions:

-* How do I store my master-key and sub-keys?
+* How do I securely store my master-key and sub-keys?
-* How do I make it available on all my machines?
+* How do I make the right keys available on all my machines?
-* How do I renew my key when it expires?
+* How do I renew my keys when they expire?
 * How do I revoke my key when it leaks?
 * Which keys do I trust?